 - Considering that Alex and Annie had "psychically dated" while he was in a coma, there's Mind Rape in how these dates came to be too.
 They were caused by Annie's son Carter, a boy with telepathic powers who wanted a daddy so badly that he wasn't above forcing Havok to date his mother in his mind.
 Not that it helped the plot too much, Chuck.

-- In Joss Whedon's run on Runaways, the kids meet the time traveling parents of Gertrude Yorkes, who had died some time earlier.
-The kids are then faced with a problem: The elder Yorks can not be allowed to return to the future with the knowledge they have, because that could change said future (which, having already happened, was the past for the main characters), but just mind wiping is considered too nice considering their actions (and they had already used a mind wiping spell).
+- In Joss Whedon's run, the kids meet the time-traveling parents of Gertrude Yorkes, who had died some time earlier.
+The kids are then faced with a problem: The elder Yorkeses can not be allowed to return to the future with the knowledge they have, because that could change said future (which, having already happened, was the past for the main characters), but just mind wiping is considered too nice considering their actions (and they had already used a mind wiping spell).
 Nico, however, realizes that she has options and casts the spell "The Show Must Go On."
-The Yorks know everything that will happen to them, up to and including their own death and the death of their daughter after them, but are incapable of doing anything to alter the flow of events.
+The Yorkeses know everything that will happen to them, up to and including their own deaths and the death of their daughter after them, but are incapable of doing anything to alter the flow of events.
 Nico is a very clear example of why you should always Beware the Nice Ones.

 - This is the modus operandi of the Psycho-Man, an old Fantastic Four villain.
 He uses an emotion controlling device called the Control Box with three buttons on the side labeled 'Fear', 'Doubt', and 'Hate'.
 He takes a sadistic pleasure in using it to instill the corresponding emotions in his victims.

 - Doom has forced a number of different forms of this upon Reed Richards.
 The time when he repeatedly invaded Reed's dreams to turn him into a Manchurian Agent and make him turn his friends over to Doom for torture and imprisonment was one of the very few times Reed actually considered flat-out murdering Doom.